rileysmindcom/Assignments-CISC-191/Assignment 5-6.2.md

 ## My Lab Objective

-The goal of this lab is to demonstrate how derived classes can inherit methods and data from a base class.
-In this lab, the Course class stores general course information such as course number and title.
-The derived class OfferedCourse extends Course by adding instructor, location, and class time information.
-The application constructs objects for both Course and OfferedCourse to assign values and print them.
+The objective of this lab is to explain how derived classes can inherit data, and methods from a base class.
+General Course data involves with a course number, and title all stored into lab Course class.
+By combining details with the instructor name, location, class time, and the derived class called *OfferedCourse* to expand that course.
+To keep everything assigned, and print data to the application creating objects to both course, and OfferedCourse.

 ## This is my Assignment 5-6.2 Code